Scienza/scienziati_bot/README.md

 For a feature todo list:
 [cf. bot team chat](https://github.com/orgs/Scienza/teams/bot)

+I started implementing a little dialog using a global variable.
+This is not good enough if two or more users want to use the bot at the same time, find another solution but here's a canvas.

 More stuff to do:
 - give a /start, /help more informative message (Italian)
 - estract userID and other features to be saved from the message queue into a python structure